Tiny Life Consulting

 Cleaning an RV Trailer Connector

-Corrosion on your seven-pin trailer connector can cause intermittent loss of turn signals and brake lights.
+Corrosion on your 7-pin trailer connector can cause intermittent loss of turn signals and brake lights on your trailer or TOAD.

 There are several types of connectors in use.